Nuitka/Nuitka/Standard-Plugins-Documentation.rst

 Their behaviour cannot be influenced other than by modifying them.

-**Optional** |sps| must be enabled via the command line parameter ``--plugin-enable-=name``, with an identifying string ``name``.
+**Optional** |sps| must be enabled via the command line parameter ``--enable-plugin=name``, with an identifying string ``name``.
 Even when not enabled however, |ops| can detect, whether their use might have been "forgotten" and issue an appropriate warning.

 Where appropriate, the behaviour of optional |sps| (like with |ups|) can be controlled via *options* (see "Using Plugin Options").